Teachers, students worry about being forced back to online learning

-MONTPELIER, Vt.
-(WCAX) Some teachers, students and parents are concerned about returning to school this fall amid the COVID-19 pandemic.
+Some teachers, students and parents are concerned about returning to school this fall amid the COVID-19 pandemic.
 They're pushing for an immediate investment in broadband should classes have to shift back online.
 Our Calvin Cutler reports.

 After five months of being out of school, teachers, parents and students are gearing up to go back to school in the fall.